 will be a sayyid (chief), descending from the family of Fatima, the

-offspring of Hasan son of 'Ali, son of Abu Talib.
-His father's name will be
+offspring of Hasan and Hussein, the sons of 'Ali, son of Abu Talib.

 will have the character and morals of the Messenger of Allah (Sallallahu